All Episodes

 If Obama's not eligible, the horrendous list of acts he performed is illegal, criminal.

-So Trump intensifies this, and other people now are giving it j just just when everybody thought the birther movement had been relegated over there to Cookville, here comes Trump.
+So Trump intensifies this, and other people now are giving it just when everybody thought the birther movement had been relegated over there to Kookville.

 Okay, let's go to the Republicans in Iowa over the weekend.

-It is said it's a Wall Street Journal story drew polite chuckles at the first extended forum for potential Republican presidential candidates Saturday when he said the main thing is to keep the main thing the main thing.
+Mississippi Governor Haley Barber, it is said this, a Wall Street Journal story, drew polite chuckles at the first extended forum for potential Republican presidential candidates Saturday when he said the main thing is to keep the main thing the main thing.

 The main thing Haley Barber said is economic growth.